MEL - SIN

 The average price of all round-trip flights from Melbourne Airport to Singapore clicked on KAYAK for each day over the last 12 months.

-When flying from Melbourne Airport (Tullamarine) to Singapore, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
-For your return to Melbourne Airport (Tullamarine), you’ll find the best rates on Saturdays and the most expensive ones on Tuesdays.
+When flying from Melbourne Airport (Tullamarine) to Singapore, you should consider leaving on a Sunday and avoid Tuesdays if you are looking for the best rates.
+For your return to Melbourne Airport (Tullamarine), you’ll find the best rates on Mondays and the most expensive ones on Tuesdays.

 What is the cheapest month to fly from Melbourne Airport to Singapore?